Last updated on March 13th, 2023 at 06:10 pm

 Donations received in offering box “Hundi” at religious places like temples, gurudwara, churches, mosques, etc. are not required to be reported in Form 10BD.
 As it is not possible to ascertain the details of donors(devotees) and their respective donations.

-Section 15BBC(2) of Income Tax Act,1961 specifically excludes such donations from the purview of anonymous donations.
+Section 15BBC(2) of the Income Tax Act,1961 specifically excludes such donations from the purview of anonymous donations.

 Updated Form 10BD as amended by Income-tax (Fourteenth Amendment) Rules, 2022 notified vide a CBDT Notification no. 51/2022 dated 9th May 2022